 I was honored to be a recipient of a Louis and Elsa Thomsen Wisconsin Distinguished Graduate Fellowship from the University of Wisconsin-Madison’s College of Agricultural and Life Sciences (CALS) for the 2013-2014 academic year.
 I currently work as a consultant and workshop trainer in the UW-Madison DesignLab, a digital media lab and design consultancy with the mission of improving students’ digital communication skills.

-I have taught social media, radio and video production, composition and public speaking, as well as introduction to communication theory.
+I have taught social media, radio and digital video production, composition and public speaking, as well as introduction to communication theory.
 In the fall of 2010 and 2012 I had the opportunity to co-teach a radio production course, as part of a UW-Madison First-Year Interest Group (FIG) “Representing Self Through Media.”
 It was especially gratifying to work with first-year students and help foster a supportive learning community within the context of a large research university.
 In recognition of my commitment to teaching excellence, I was inducted as one of the University of Wisconsin-Madison Teaching Academy’s Future Faculty Partners in 2011.

 My professional experience includes social media marketing, radio production and grant writing.
 I worked as a Digital Media Strategist for the Department of Life Sciences Communication at the University of Wisconsin-Madison for two years.
 Before attending graduate school I worked in community and alternative media, including as News and Public Affairs Director for WORT 89.9 FM in Madison, Wisconsin and Development Director for The Progressive magazine.

 I occasionally provide media training for nonprofits and activist groups looking to more strategically engage in media relations activities.